 Enrolment (International students only)

-When you enrol you must present a Tier 4 (General) Student Visa bearing the University’s Sponsor Licence Number, or another type of visa which is recognised by the UKVI as valid for study in the UK.
+When you enrol you must present a Student route visa bearing the University’s Sponsor Licence Number, or another type of visa which is recognised by the UKVI as valid for study in the UK.
 If you do not have a valid visa you will not be allowed to enrol and should seek advice from the Student Support and Wellbeing Service.
-If you have a Tier 4 (General) Student Visa which was issued for study at another UK institution, you may be allowed to enrol if you can provide evidence that you have applied to UKVI for new leave to remain for study at NLC and can also supply proof that you satisfy the financial requirements for your new visa.
+If you have a Student route visa which was issued for study at another UK institution, you may be allowed to enrol if you can provide evidence that you have applied to UKVI for new leave to remain for study at NLC and can also supply proof that you satisfy the financial requirements for your new visa.
 You should be aware however, that if your visa application is refused, you will not be able to continue with your studies.
 At enrolment you must also present your valid passport and your original qualification documents.

 Enrolment (SFE sponsored Students)

 When you enrol you must provide evidence from Student Finance England that you have either been approved for Student Finance support or that you have made an application to Student Finance England.
 Evidence may include showing your online SFE account to a member of staff.

 Enrolment (part-time students only)

 When you enrol you must present physical copies of your valid passport, driving license, visa or previous certificates and qualifications as advised in your offer letter.

 If your offer comprises more than one stage, level or year, progression from one level or year of your programme to the next is subject to your completing and passing the programme assessments for each level.
-If your offer includes a Pre-Sessional English language programme you must attend the programme and obtain the relevant grades for progression to your target programme.
+If your offer includes a Pre-Sessional English language programme you must attend the programme and obtain the relevant grades for progression to your chosen programme.

 UKVI Compliance (International students only)